Scheduling Open

 Omitting Waiver of Citation is Fatal

-The takeaway is that the waiver of citation should be obtained and filed with the clerk in cases like this.
+The waiver of citation in a guardianship case should be obtained and filed with the clerk in cases like this.
 That the party entered an appearance in the underlying guardianship proceeding doesn’t matter.
 A new guardianship application triggers the requirement to either obtain a waiver of citation or personally serve the interested party.

 Do you need help with a probate matter in Houston or the surrounding area?
 We are Houston probate attorneys.
 We help clients navigate the probate process.
 Call today for a free confidential consultation, 281-219-9090.